warmthengine/warmth-engine-observatory/WE-GSI-CALCULATION-001.md

 - Emerging protectionist frameworks (GAIN AI Act)
 - Net positive coordination pressure, but fragmentation risks visible

-**Outlook:** The 55% position reflects genuine transitional uncertainty.
-Sustained movement toward HIGH/GREEN (>67%) would require additional bilateral frameworks, multilateral agreements, or reduction in protectionist measures.
-Movement toward LOW/RED (<33%) would require breakdown of existing partnerships or escalation of trade restrictions.
+**Outlook:** The 72% position reflects strong coordination pressure from major infrastructure commitments and bilateral frameworks, partially offset by emerging protectionist measures.
+With only 4 signals, this position has high volatility—new signals could shift the index by 10-15 percentage points in either direction.
+Sustained movement toward EXTREME/GREEN (>85%) would require additional multilateral agreements and reduction in protectionist measures.
+Movement toward MEDIUM/AMBER (33-67%) or LOW/RED (<33%) would require breakdown of existing partnerships, escalation of trade restrictions, or major fragmentation signals.

 ---